walac/walac.github.io/_posts/2018-12-14-booting-packet-images-qemu.md

 The `-f` option looks for the first free loop device for attachment to the image file.
-The `-P` option instructs `losetup` to read the partition table and create a loop device for each partition found; this avoids we having to play with disk offsets.
+The `-P` option instructs `losetup` to read the partition table and create a loop device for each partition found; this avoids us having to play with disk offsets.
 Now let's find our loop device:

 ```